ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 - Improved heuristics for determining the order of dependency resolution by preferring direct URL candidates and requirements with upper bounds.[^upper-bounds]

-- The upgrade to Resolvelib 1.1.0 fixes a known issue where pip [**would report a `ResolutionImpossible` error even though there is a valid solution**][backjump-bug].
+- The upgrade to ResolveLib 1.1.0 fixes a known issue where pip [**would report a `ResolutionImpossible` error even though there is a valid solution**][backjump-bug].
   However, some very complex scenarios that previously resolved may resolve slower or fail with an `ResolutionTooDeep` error.